y6602016/CS562/MF Query Engine/Readme.txt

           SELECT CONDITION-VECT([σ]):

           HAVING_CONDITION(G):

+** Please make sure executing the program in the vurtual environment and the Config folder should be in the same folder with query.py **
-6. After the input file is defined well, you can execute the program with the command: python3 mfqe.py    (Please make sure you are in the vurtual environment)
+6. After the input file is defined well, you can execute the program with the command: python3 mfqe.py

 After execution, you can choose:
 1. Enter "1" to read the input from the text file (recommended)